 You have an open role – say for a Senior Customer Success Manager.
 You could put the time and money into starting an external candidate search OR you can start by posting the position on an internal job board and talking about the position at your next all-company meeting.
 You should also post externally at the same time — however often your best candidates come from within.

 There are a number of situations where it makes more sense to hire internally – the role requires significant company knowledge, you need to fill the position quickly, or the skills needed are in my talent pool (not to mention ideal team players always want to step up and fill a gap).
 Since this is a position that needs to be filled quickly or your key customers might feel the gap on your team, you choose the latter and take the following steps:

 1. Set up a recorded, one-way video interview for the job posting.
-Just as you would for an external hire, set up a recorded, one-way video interview, using a tool like interview on demand, as the first step in the interview process.
+Just as you would for an external hire, set up a recorded, one way video interview as the first step in the interview process.